rapid response to covid in evanston

 directing the funds

-Since mid-March, ECF President & CEO Monique Jones has, at the request of Mayor Steve Hagerty, co-chaired a nonprofit roundtable.
+Since mid-March, ECF leadership staff, at the request of Mayor Steve Hagerty, have co-led a nonprofit roundtable.
 Initially meeting twice weekly, the group now holds weekly Zoom sessions and on average 40 nonprofit leaders share information and concerns, providing valuable direction for ECF in setting priorities for utilizing the ECRR funds.
 In addition, in mid-March, early June, and mid-September, ECF surveyed the nonprofit community on their concerns and challenges.

 From the nonprofit roundtable and the Mayor’s coronavirus taskforce, numerous task forces have been established to build informed, collaborative responses to the community challenges presented by the crisis.
 Task forces include representatives of relevant organizations, government and school districts, and engaged citizens.
 Their work forms the foundation for ECF’s investments in relief and recovery.
 The task forces include: Early childhood, Immigrants, Food security, Seniors, Mental health, Summer learning (K-8), Reopening (nonprofit sector), Advocacy, and Affordable housing.